Death of Sherin Mathews: Discovery of body

 On October 22, 2017, the body of a small girl, later positively identified as Sherin Mathews, was found in a culvert near the Mathews' home.
 The same day, Wesley Mathews reported to the police station and changed his statement.
 According to the new testimony, when Sherin refused to drink the milk, he "physically assisted" her in drinking it; Sherin began to choke and subsequently died.
 He then disposed of Sherin's body in the culvert.

 According to Sherin's pediatrician, Dr. Suzanne Dakil, Sherin had injuries in various stages of healing and multiple broken bones.
 In response to this finding, which she identified as signs of abuse, Dr. Dakil alerted Child Protective Services.
 Sherin had also been hospitalized multiple times for skin and joint infections.
 One of Sini Mathews's explanations for the broken bones was that Sherin's older sister pushed her off a couch; upon another hospitalization, Sini Mathews stated that Sherin fell off some playground equipment.
-Sini Mathews told Dr. Dakil that Sherin had brittle bones as a result of the poor diet she'd had in India.
+Sini Mathews told Dr. Dakil that Sherin had brittle bones as a result of the poor diet she had in India.
 However, the doctor determined that the injuries had occurred after Sherin left India.
 Babita Kumari later stated that Sherin had never been malnourished or shown any other health problems while she lived at the orphanage.

 On January 3, 2018, Sherin's cause of death was reported as "homicidal violence" by the Dallas County Medical Examiner's office.

 Arrests

 Wesley Mathews was initially arrested for child endangerment and was released on bail.
 After the child's body was discovered and Wesley changed his statement, he was re-arrested on a charge of felony injury to a child.
 Wesley remained in jail on a bond of $1 million.
-On August 1, 2018, his bail was dropped to $500 thousand.
+On August 1, 2018, his bail was dropped to $500,000.
 On November 16, 2017, Sini Mathews turned herself in to the police, and was jailed on a bond of $250,000.
 She was charged with child abandonment after police alleged she left Sherin home alone on the night of October 6.
 Wesley Mathews was sentenced to life in prison.
 Charges were later dropped against Sini on March 1, 2019; this action was criticized by the Richardson Police Department.
 Wesley Mathews motioned for a new trial following his sentencing, claiming the photographs of the child's dead body, or the photos showing her injuries before her death, should never have been shown.
 On September 5, 2019, he was denied a new trial.